ysmood/noflow/readme.md

 ### ES5

-Without ES7, you can still have all the good staffs of Noflow.
+Without ES7, you can still have all the good stuffs of Noflow.

 ```javascript
 var flow = require("noflow");